SK118Git/BCA_v1.1/README.md

 And thats it! if you have correctly ensured compatibility with the old plots functions then it should work out of the box.

 ## 4. Recompile

+Once you have made your changes, and have confirmed that the code is running without any issues (which you can do by running [main.py](src/main.py), you can go ahead and recompile it into a permanenent and portable executable which doesn't require having acess to python and all the required libraries to run.
+To recompille the app either:
+    - using python run the [build.py](build.py) file
+    - On windows run the [prep.bat](prep.bat) file
+    - On MacOS/Linux run the [prep.sh](prep.sh) file
+    - If you have make installed you can run ```make build```

+Once the app has been compiled it will appear in the dist folder.